AndresRosalesC/Clustering-Algorithms-PCA-SVM/README.md

-This project uses the Breast Cancer dataset from Python's sckikit package to show how to use a few clustering algorithms, Principal Component Analysis and Support Vector Machine, in order to classify the samples
+This project uses the Breast Cancer dataset from Python's scikit package to show how to use a few clustering algorithms, Principal Component Analysis and Support Vector Machine, in order to classify the samples